Introduction

 Conclusion

-When recognising the blue colour, the claw closes in order to capture the object in front of it, and otherwise, the claw will remain open, as if waiting for a new reading.
+When recognizing the blue color, the claw closes in order to capture the object in front of it, otherwise, the claw will remain open, as if waiting for a new reading.